ghostdevv/jellycommands/docs/guide/messages.md

 # Messages

-This feature is used to customise JellyCommands responses
+`messages` are used to customise `JellyCommands` responses.

 ## Unknown Command

-If Jelly recieves an unknown command it will respond to it with a message, you can customise it with the `unknownCommand` option.
+If `Jelly` recieves an unknown command, it will respond to it with a message.
+You can customise it with the `unknownCommand` option.
 For example:

 ```js
 const client = new JellyCommands({